+- Press the

+buttons or turn the

+dial to select >, then press the

+button.

-- The movie will play. - You can pause/resume the movie by pressing the () button again. - Press the volume. - After the movie finishes, SED T appears. - When watching a movie on a computer, frames may drop, it may not play smoothly, and the audio may stop suddenly depending on the computer's capabilities. - If you use the supplied software to copy the movie back onto the memory card, you can play back the movie smoothly.
+- The movie will play.

+- You can pause/resume the movie by pressing the ( ) button again.

+- Press the buttons to adjust the volume.

+When watching a movie on a computer, frames may drop, it may not play smoothly, and the audio may stop suddenly depending on the computer's capabilities.
+If you use the supplied software to copy the movie back onto the memory card, you can play back the movie smoothly.
 For enhanced playback you can also connect the camera to a TV.